 The world’s natural resources are limited.
-So we’ve committed to become a circular business by 2040 – maximising resource efficiency across vehicles, components and materials.
-We’re focussed on eliminating waste, making greater use of recycled material, and remanufacturing and reusing parts.
+So we’ve committed to become a circular business by 2040 – maximizing resource efficiency across vehicles, components and materials.
+We’re focused on eliminating waste, making greater use of recycled material, and remanufacturing and reusing parts.

 A circular Volvo Cars?

 Being circular by 2040 means we need to act now.
 And becoming more circular is both good for the planet and our business.
 We’ve already begun by mapping out how, by 2025, we can save costs of SEK 1 billion and reduce emissions by 2.5 million tonnes through circular initiatives.
 And there’s a lot more to come.
 Watch this film to see what circular means for our future.